tillvit/smeditor/app/src/chart/gameTypes/noteskin/README.md

-All noteskins sources are in their respective NoteSkin.ts files.
+All noteskins sources are in their respective Noteskin.ts files.
 If you are the owner of the noteskin and want it to be removed, please contact me on GitHub.

 Some best practices: